krigjo25/console-Cash-py/README.md

 # Cash
-An application that Foreign exhange calculator.
-Using CS50's repository in python
+An application that calculates how many coins there is in propmted text

 The application was implemented as an assignment at CS50P Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.<br>
 A demo of the application can be watched at [CS50Page](https://cs50.harvard.edu/x/2024/psets/6/cash/)

-##  Testing framework
-No testing framework used in the project

 ## Installation
 1. Clone the repository: